-As described in Item 5, the Company has in place the Option Plan pursuant to which the Company may grant incentive stock options to directors, officers, employees, and consultants of the Company or any of its affiliates ("Eligible Persons").
-In accordance with the rules and policies defined in Part 3, Item: 4, shareholders must each year approve the Option Plan - see Part 3, Item: 4, - Approval of Renewal of the Stock Option Plan.
+The Company currently has in place a rolling stock option plan (the "Option Plan") pursuant to which the Company may grant incentive stock options to directors, officers, employees, and consultants of the Company or any of its affiliates ("Eligible Persons").
 The Option Plan is the Company's only securities-based compensation plan.

-The Option Plan was last approved by the Company's shareholders on February 10, 2021, and is next required to be approved by the Shareholders at the Meeting.
+In accordance with the rules and policies of the TSX Venture Exchange (the "TSX-V"), shareholders must each year approve the Option Plan.
+The Option Plan was last approved by the Company's shareholders on February 10, 2022 and is next required to be approved by the Company's shareholders at the next annual general meeting.